The Controller’s Guide to Finance Automation

 In this guide

-According to a survey conducted by Deloitte's Center for Controllership and the Institute of Management Accountants (IMA),* 65% of respondents in finance and accounting say their organizations' controllership function is either unprepared or only somewhat prepared to meet future demands.
-In this guide, we’ll cover how to identify key areas of weakness throughout your financial reporting processes, and how and when these can be addressed using automation in accounting and finance to help you arm your organization, including your board and executive team, for the future.
+According to a survey conducted by Deloitte's Center for Controllership and the Institute of Management Accountants (IMA),* 65% of respondents in finance and accounting say their organisations' controllership function is either unprepared or only somewhat prepared to meet future demands.
+In this guide, we’ll cover how to identify key areas of weakness throughout your financial reporting processes, and how and when these can be addressed using automation in accounting and finance to help you arm your organisation, including your board and executive team, for the future.

 Who is the financial controller: the financial compass of the company